Professional retirement planning advice

 How much will you need?

 When it comes to thinking about how large your pension pot needs to be, you will first need to consider how you envisage your retirement.
 Will you want to travel?
 Eat out frequently?
 Go on adventures?
 Spend time on hobbies?
 Volunteer or work a little?
 Move or even emigrate?
 While the exact sum is impossible to predict, as we write, analysis by Quilter suggests that a single person would need a pension pot of £459,000 to acquire a moderate level of income from an annuity, rising to £738,000 for a comfortable retirement.
 With the cost of a comfortable retirement having soared, there’s all the more reason to start planning and saving early.
 The earlier you start, the less you’ll have to put away each year.
-Our advisers can talk to you about your options and the most suitable ways for you to set money aside for when you retire.
+Our team can talk to you about your options and the most suitable ways for you to set money aside for when you retire.

 Tax efficient pension planning